 Nowhere else in Europe will you find such a comparable density of workshops.
-The baroque churches and monasteries created by the representatives of the Au Guild of Maser Builders in earlier times, are works of art-historical significance.
-Today it is the craftsmanship, with its beautifully designed and practical products, that has made a name for itself beyond the region.
-The Handwerk+Form competition, held every three years for over 20 years now, shows the public how experts from all areas of design cooperate with craftsmen from the Bregenzerwald in order to develop useful objects which do justice to their material and shape.
+Work performed in the Werkraum has an international presence, and the innovative craftspeople are in demand both at home and abroad.
+The Handwerk+Form competition, held every three years for over 25 years now, shows the public how experts from all areas of design cooperate with craftsmen from the Bregenzerwald in order to develop useful objects which do justice to their material and shape.
+The latest developments arising from this competition have been on view in the Werkraum Haus since 2015.

 A house dedicated to craftsmanship

-After four years of intensive planning, the Werkraum Haus in Andelsbuch opened its doors in July 2013.
-The architect of the house is Peter Zumthor, from Switzerland - an internationally renowned architect with close ties to craftsmanship.
-It was during the building of the Kunsthaus in Bregenz that he met and came to appreciate the craftsmen in the Bregenzerwald Werkraum.
-Since then, many caftsmen from the Bregenzerwald have been working for the maestro from Switzerland.
-His design for the Werkraum Haus is based on two ideas: on the one hand, the building serves as a meeting place.
+The building designed by Peter Zumthor, the internationally renowned architect with an outstanding affiliation with craftsmanship, was opened in 2013.
+His visionary design for the Werkraum Haus is based on two basic ideas: on the one hand, the building serves as a meeting place.
 On the other hand, it is a large showcase for the culture of craftsmanship in the Bregenzerwald.
 This idea finds expression in a protruding roof made from wood and a facade made from glass.
 There is no distinction between inside and outside - the landscape flows through the building.
-The craftsman community in Andelsbuch is getting a facelift right in the middle of the village.
+In the shop windows works of Werkraum members are exhibited all year round.
+House builders, architects and interested parties get impressions and individual counsel concerning the works of the craftmen of the Werkraum association.
+An open and flexible hall of 700 m² offers room for exhibitions, events, a shop and a restaurant.

 Since its establishment in 1999, the Bregenzerwald Werkraum, organised as an association, has been providing a platform for innovative craftsmanship in the Bregenzerwald.
 It currently comprises 85 innovative firms, mainly involved in wood processing, such as joiners and carpenters, but there is also a handful of locksmiths, stonemasons, bricklayers, fitters, electricians, painters, upholsterers, textile processors and cobblers through to the exotic such as coppers and wood carvers.
 Most of the firms have up to around five employees, some of them are one-man workshops, and only a few have ten or more employees.